-A risk governance deficit is a deficiency or failure in the identification, framing, assessment, management and communication of a risk issue or of how it is being addressed.
+A risk governance deficit is a deficiency or failure in the identification, framing or assessment of a risk issue, or in how it is being managed and communicated.
 As such, it can also be understood as a risk governance challenge.
 Governance deficits are common.
 They may be found throughout the risk handling process, and limit its effectiveness.
-They are actual and potential shortcomings and can be remedied or mitigated.
+They are actual and potential shortcomings and can be overcome or remedied.

 Potential consequences of risk governance deficits can include: